-If you have suffered a ski injury because of faulty ski equipment, inadequate training from an instructor, a fall on the slopes or another reason which was not your fault Giambrone will help you make a No Win, No Fee claim.
+If you have suffered a ski injury because of faulty ski equipment, inadequate training from an instructor, a fall on the slopes or any other reason which was not your fault Giambrone will help you make a No Win, No Fee claim.

-Giambrone’s specialist personal injury lawyers have over 10 years experience completing sports injury claims with offices in Barcelona, Berlin, London, Milan, New York, Palermo, Rome and Tunis.
+Giambrone’s specialist personal injury lawyers have over ten years experience completing sports injury claims with offices in Barcelona, Munich, London, Milan, Glasgow, Sardinia, Palermo, Rome and Tunis.

 All skiers must comply with the Skier's Decalogue (“Decalogo dello sciatore”).
 This Decalogue was approved in Beirut in 1967 by the International Ski Federation and it is most complete and organic set of rules on how skiers should behave on the skiing slopes.